-This essay has been drawn from the forthcoming issue of the American Reader.
-Subscribe here for a full year of new literature and criticism.
+This essay was drawn from the lost issue of the American Reader.

 “It’s amazing how people like judging.”